isabella232/kubernetes-operator/docs/HDD-storage-with-data-in-memory.md

 description: HDD Storage With Data In Memory
 ---

-Here we provide namespace storage configuration for storing namespace data both in memory and on the persistent device as well.
+This example lets you store namespace data both in memory and on the persistent device.
+For more information on setting up HDD storage with data-in-memory and other storage configurations, [see the Aerospike documentation for namespace storage configuration](https://docs.aerospike.com/docs/operations/configure/namespace/storage/index.html).

-For more details, visit [HDD Storage Engine with Data in Memory](https://docs.aerospike.com/docs/configure/namespace/storage/#recipe-for-an-hdd-storage-engine-with-data-in-memory)

-## Create the namespace configuration
-Following is the storage-specific config for the Aerospike cluster CR file.
+To set this up, add the following storage-specific configuration to the Aerospike cluster's CR file.

 ```yaml
   storage:
     filesystemVolumePolicy: